jailop/tzutrader/docs_src/user_guide/04b_custom_strategies_yaml.md

 - You want to optimize parameters using automated sweeps

 ### Choose Nim When:

 - Your strategy requires complex custom logic
 - You need state management across multiple timeframes
 - You want maximum performance
 - You need features not available in the declarative system
 - You're building a production trading bot

-For most retail traders testing their ideas, **YAML is the perfect starting point**.
+For most retail traders testing their ideas, YAML is the perfect starting point.

 ## Your First YAML Strategy